feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 ## setSizeInternal()

 The `setSizeInternal()` method is called to specify ideal dimensions.
-It chooses between explicit and ideal dimensions to calculate the final “actual” dimensions used for layout.
+It chooses between explicit and ideal dimensions to calculate the final "actual" dimensions used for layout.

 The final argument determines if the component should invalidate after adjusting the dimensions.
 If you call it during validation (during `draw()`, basically), then you should probably pass `false`.
 Otherwise, the component will end up redrawing itself every render cycle, which you probably don't want.